Lake Ann (Minnesota): History

 Native American tribes occupied the lake long before European settlers.

 French-Canadian trappers and fur traders arrived from the Hudson-Bay Company but soon were replaced by the American Fur Company.
 However, Lake Ann soon became a site for those interested in lumbering.
 During this time, towns and camps emerged.
 Lake Ann got its name from the wife of William S. Judd, an early settler.
 Early settlements were known for their local legends.
 Present-day historical societies have collections of newspaper clippings and hand-written accounts describing celebrity trappers, lumberjacks, and river drovers.

 In the 1970s, Chanhassen developed its first city park on the south shore of the lake, known as Lake Ann Park.
 The park was built during a population growth spur.
 The park was part of a redevelopment plan which included adding more companies to the area, which brought in more residents.
 Today, Lake Ann Park in one of many parks in the city.

+Prince owned significant acreage on the west side of the lake until his death in 2016.
+His estate sold the property in 2019 for development.